CaNS-World/CaNS-Fizzy/README.md

 ## Method

-The two-phase flow is described by a one-fluid formulation, and is solved with a second-order finite difference pressure correction scheme, discretized in a MAC grid arrangement.
-The free surface between the two fluid phases is represented by a diffuse interface of specified thickness, preserved by a regularization flux, and advected with a second-order finite difference scheme.
-Time is advanced with a three-step low storage Runge-Kutta scheme.
+The two-phase flow is described by a one-fluid formulation, and is solved with a second-order finite difference incremental pressure correction scheme, discretized in a MAC grid arrangement.
+The interface between the two fluid phases is represented by a diffuse interface of specified thickness, preserved by a regularization flux, and advected with a second-order finite difference scheme.
+Time is advanced with a three-step low storage Runge-Kutta scheme, with several possible options concerning the discretiation of the advective terms.
+A pressure splitting technique is used to convert the problem of solving a variable-coefficients Poisson equation to a constant-coefficients one that can leverage the fast Poisson solver in CaNS.
 See the references above for details.

 ## Usage

-### Downloading *DiCaNS*
+### Downloading *CaNS-Fizzy*

-Since *DiCaNS* loads the external pencil decomposition libraries as Git Submodules, the repository should be cloned as follows:
+Since *CaNS-Fizzy* loads the external pencil decomposition libraries as Git Submodules, the repository should be cloned as follows:
 ```bash
 git clone --recursive https://github.com/p-costa/CaNS-CDI
 ```